-If you are new to Ontario, you can access health care through your private insurance, the Ontario Health Insurance Program (OHIP), the Interim Federal Health Program (IFHP), or the Ontario Temporary Health Program, depending on your immigration status (e.g., immigrant, refugee, student, temporary worker, or visitor).
+In Ontario, there is high quality HIV medical care available.
+If you are new to Ontario, you can access health care through your private insurance, the Ontario Health Insurance Program (OHIP), the Interim Federal Health Program (IFHP), or the Ontario Temporary depending on immigration status (e.g., immigrant, refugee, student, permanent resident, or visitor).
 If you are not entitled to public health care coverage, you may be able to access health care by going to a community health centre free of charge.
+To find a community health centre near you, kindly click here.
+For more information about other services, click here.